-Continued:Andrew Webster and Tony Griffiths--October 2009
+Continued:Andrew Webster (Canada) and Tony Griffiths (UK) October 2009

-This was no exaggeration.
-Goodell-Pratt tools of all types were, and remain, distinguished by their gloss red and black finish to the extent that this finish remains intact.
+The quality of the finish was no exaggeration; Goodell-Pratt tools of all types were, and remain, distinguished by their gloss red and black finish to the extent that this finish remains intact.
 Pratt, who had an excellent sense of how to market a product, was probably responsible for this decision.
 Indeed, it proved sufficiently attractive that woodworkers, who seek and use Goodell-Pratt tools today, often take great pains to restore them with exactly the correct shade of vermillion and the correct degree of gloss.
 It is a sad fact, for the handful of aficionados of the machine tools, that most lathes have been sorely abused by a succession of careless owners.
 Curiously, one encounters many Goodell-Pratt hand tools that have been lovingly passed down from father to son - and sometimes carefully refinished with replacement of missing parts.
 Goodell-Pratt planes and drills often fetch much higher prices in the antique woodworking market than entire lathe outfits.

 Finally, dating a Goodell-Pratt lathe is complicated by the fact that the machines hardly changed at all throughout a long production run.
 The Model 125/494 seems to have altered the least, although two accessories did evolved - albeit slightly: (1) the earliest slide-rests employed (instead of conventional castings) steel bars as guides, along the lines of the tiny, crude Drummond Little Goliath of the 1920s and the sophisticated Emco Unimat DB/SL of 1954; (2) By the mid-1920s the table saw attachment's cast table had acquired a wooden insert whose removal allowed use of a wide dado blade.
 There is also a report of an increase in the spindle nose from a 1-MT to 2-MT.
 However, this makes little sense if the tailstock barrel remained at 0.5" diameter with a 0-MT taper and would also necessitate the replacement of all 1-MT tooling with 2-MT and a concomitant increase in the spindle nose thread to 1.125" minimum.
 It is possible for a user to bore out the mandrel socket to 2-MT but at the expense of resistance against dig-ins and radial loading.
 Owner alteration seems, in this instance, to be more likely than a manufacturer's modification.